The RPCL API #

 Push and Pop #

-Both functions return either RPCL_OK
+Both functions return either RPCL_OK or RPCL_ERROR.
+A function registered

-should also immediately return RPCL_ERROR
+with RPCLRegister() should also immediately return RPCL_ERROR in case

-that RPCLPush()
+that RPCLPush() or RPCLPop() are failing.

 int RPCLPush(RPCL * rpcl, RPCLWORD word);